 ✘ Costs more than many competing saws

-Out of the positive Amazon customer reviews we read, many highlighted the versatility of this miter saw.
+Many customers highlighted the versatility of the Bosch miter saw.
 Customers also said that it was easy to use and durable.
 However, our team encountered a handful of negative reviews that indicated the miter saw’s stand and table weren’t as stable as expected.

 Pros and Cons